-On February 5, 2021, Criteo's Board of Directors authorized a share repurchase program (the "SBB4") of up to \$100 million of the Company's outstanding American Depositary Shares (the "First SBB4 Tranche"), which was subsequently expanded, by a Board of Directors' decision dated October 28, 2021, to \$175 million of the Company's outstanding American Depositary Shares (the "Second SBB4 Tranche").
+On February 5, 2021, Criteo's Board of Directors authorized a share buyback program (the "SBB4") of up to \$100 million worth of the Company's outstanding American Depositary Shares (the "First SBB4 Tranche"), which was subsequently extended, by a decision of the Board of Directors dated October 28, 2021, to \$175 million of the Company's outstanding American Depositary Shares (the "Second SBB4 Tranche").

-A second extension of the program was authorized by a decision of the Board of Directors on February 3, 2022, to \$280 million of the Company's outstanding American Depositary Shares (the "Third SBB4 Tranche").
+A second extension of the program was authorized by a decision of the Board of Directors on February 3, 2022, to \$280 million worth of the Company's outstanding American Depositary Shares (the "Third SBB4 Tranche").